 Lewis and Drummond were also selected All-Big Ten First Team by the coaches, while Waynes garnered honorable mention.
 Lewis played in the 2014 Senior Bowl and was invited to the NFL Scouting Combine.

 For his efforts in leading the Big Ten’s top pass defense in 2013, Barnett was named one of three finalists for national defensive back coach of the year by FootballScoop.

 In June 2012, Barnett was one of eight football coaches to participate in the Champion Forum, the top tier of the NCAA’s coaching academy programs, held in conjunction with the National Association of Collegiate Directors of Athletics (NACDA) Convention in Dallas.

 The Spartans ranked third in the nation in 2012 with a 98.8 pass efficiency rating, which led the Big Ten.
-MSU also ranked among the Big Ten leaders last season in interceptions (tied for first with 14), passes defended (second with 77) and pass break-ups (tied for third with 63).
+MSU also ranked among the Big Ten leaders in 2012 in interceptions (tied for first with 14), passes defended (second with 77) and pass break-ups (tied for third with 63).